 In accordance with UNDP and GEF monitoring and evaluation (M&E) policies and procedures, all full and medium-sized UNDP supported and GEF-financed projects are required to undergo a terminal evaluation upon completion of implementation.
 Towards this end, UNDP has commissioned the terminal evaluation by contracting independent evaluators (international and national) and carried out in accordance with the UNDP-GEF Monitoring and Evaluation Policy and facilitated by the UNDP Country Office in Ethiopia.

 The purpose of the terminal evaluation was to carry out a systematic and comprehensive evaluation of the performance of the project by assessing its design, processes of implementation, and achievements relative to project objectives.
 It was aimed to obtain and provide timely, precise and reliable information on how well the project was designed, implemented, progress towards project goals/objectives, how well resources area used cost-effectively, project impacts, and potential ownership for future sustainability.
-These information are needed by key stakeholders; Government - EBI, MoANR, MoI, etc. as well as Development and Donors – UNDP, GEF, etc. for decision-making and planning similar projects in the future.
+These information are needed by key stakeholders; Government – Ethiopian Biodiversity Institute (EBI), Ministry of Agriculture and Natural Resources (MoANR), Ministry of Trade and Industry (MoTI), etc. as well as Development and Donors – UNDP, GEF, etc. for decision-making and planning similar projects in the future.

 The objectives of the terminal evaluation are to assess the achievement of project results and to draw lessons that can both improve the sustainability of benefits from this project and aid in the overall enhancement of UNDP programming.
 The specific objective of the terminal evaluation are: